How to Drive Traffic to a New WordPress Website?

 With the immense breakthrough of mobile marketing, search engine optimization and social media, it’s no –- to say email marketing is on the edge of death, right?
 Wrong!
 It is well and alive, and it is certainly the most beneficial means of marketing.
 In fact, it offers more opportunities for your website and gives a better ROI.

-The average individual receives 121 emails per day, which means the human race as a whole receives 193.3 billion.
+According to Techie Nize survey, the average individual receives 121 emails per day, which means the human race as a whole receives 193.3 billion.
 These are huge numbers.
 And considering these numbers of emails, the claims about the death of email marketing can’t be true at all.

 I have seen many webmasters overlook the benefits email marketing can offer regardless of the fact that it can build deeper relationships with their targeted audience at almost negligible cost.